felix-lang/felix/doc/tutorial/intro_cbind.rst

 In Felix you can use C bindings to lift types from C and C++.
 The resulting nominal types are abstract.
-Unless otherwise specified, all types lifted from C or C++ must be first class.
-This means they values of those types can be default constructed, copy constructed, copy assigned, move constructed, move assigned, and destroyed.
+Unless otherwise specified, all types lifted from C or C++ must be first class; that is, semi-regular.
+This means that values of those types can be default constructed, copy constructed, copy assigned, move constructed, move assigned, and destroyed; in other words, behave "like an integer".

+To lift immobile objects, lift a pointer instead.

 Lifting Primitives
 ------------------